MEDICINE SEARCH APP

 How the search works in the app

-The search lives directly in the inventory tab, in the “Medicine database” segment (visible as a tab next to “My medicines”).
-No pre-setup required:
+Search lives directly in the inventory tab, in the “Medicine database” segment (visible as a tab next to “My medicines”).
+There is no setup:

 1. Switch the view in inventory to “Medicine database”

-2. Start typing a name — results update with every keystroke, you see matches from three or four characters
+2. Start typing a name — results update with every keystroke, and you see the first matches after three or four characters

-3. Scroll the results — each entry shows the brand name, active substance (INN), manufacturer, and ATC code
+3. Scroll the results — each entry shows the brand name, active ingredient (INN), manufacturer, and ATC code

 4. Pick a medicine — you get a detailed page with full information